mendix/docs/content/developerportal/mendix-profile/index.md

 ![](attachments/challenges.png)
 {{% /image_container %}}

-Click **View all** to go to the **Challenges** tab of your profile.
+Click **View All** to go to the **Challenges** tab of your profile.
 This tab presents more details on the challenge steps, the time left, and how many credits you can earn with them.
 You can complete these activities in any order you like.

 {{% image_container width="350" %}}
 ![](attachments/credits.png)